Geraldine Lyon Owen Speaker Series

 6-7 p.m., Writing Shenandoah: A Story of Conservation and Betrayal

 Sue Eisenfeld is a journalist and essayist with interdisciplinary expertise.
-Her first book, Shenandoah: A Story of Conservation and Betrayal, is forthcoming in Feb 2015.
+Her first book, Shenandoah: A Story of Conservation and Betrayal, was published in Feb 2015.
 Her essays and articles appear in The New York Times, Washington Post, Gettysburg Review, and dozens of other publications, and her essays are recognized as Notable Essays in The Best American Essays of 2009, 2010, and 2013.
 She teaches at the Johns Hopkins University MA in Writing and MA in Science Writing programs.
 In 2013, she taught the nation’s first online science writing workshop.
 Read more at www.sueeisenfeld.com.

 Wed., Mar.
 4, 1-2 p.m., Daura Gallery